iterative/dvc.org/static/docs/commands-reference/get-url.md

 ## Description

-In some cases it's convenient to get a data file or directory from a remote location into the current working directory, regardless of whether it's a DVC project.
+In some cases it's convenient to get a <abbr>data artifact</abbr> from a remote location into the current working directory, regardless of whether it's a DVC project.
 The `dvc get-url` command helps the user do just that.